 Meet Our Farmers

 Coombs Family Farms buys maple syrup from hundreds of small family farms.
-By buying from small farms, we help maple farmers stay in business, thereby ensuring this important lifestyle survives as well as the rural communities that depend on it.
+By buying from small farms, we help maple farmers stay in business, thereby ensuring this important lifestyle and the rural communities that depend on it survives.

 Peter Rhoades, Alstead, NH